PoisotLab/ms_straight_lines/manuscript.md

 small networks, connectance is higher, and only decreases towards $p$ when the term in $S^{-2}$ in +@eq:co vanishes.

+Eltonian demons? @Law79 Of course, for increasingly large values of $S$, this may result in an unrealistic average degree, as species are limited by biological mechanisms such as handling time, capture efficiency, _etc_, in the number of interactions they can establish.
+Most ecological networks are however reasonably small and so this does not look like an unreasonable assumption.

 <!-- moving this to end because I don't really know where it fits in the narrative -->